 - Ability to preview surveys in desktop and mobile views

-Creating a Survey using Microsoft Forms via Excel for the Web
+Creating a Survey using Microsoft Forms via OneDrive for Business

 - Sign into UW Microsoft Office 365 using your UW NetID.